bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-1-14-Install-Arch-Linux-on-Virtualbox.md

 category: blog
 ---

-Ah, legendary Arch Linux, the ultimate OS for Level 110 Necromancers, or so they say.
-They say this OS is best prodded first from afar, before taking the plunge.
+Ah, the ultimate OS for Level 110 Necromancers, or so they say.
+They say it's best prodded from afar before taking the plunge.
 They say a lot of things.

 It could be my past six years of LAMP development experience in a corporate environment, but I don't think Arch lives up to its hyped difficulty.